Propor/LocalWealthTracker/README.md

 the code yourself or have someone you trust review it before entering your POESESSID.
 I encourage you to do so.

+🔐 Why POESESSID and not OAuth?
+GGG (Grinding Gear Games) supports OAuth 2.1, which would be the ideal solution — it provides scoped, revocable access tokens instead of full session access.
+However, OAuth requires registering the application with GGG directly.
+This takes time and communication with their team.

+🎯 Why does this tool exist?
+Tools like Wealthy Exile already exist and do a great job.
+While I have nothing against those tools and their developers — everyone deserves to be paid for their work — I don't share the vision of paying for a tool every new league.
+This tool runs 100% on your machine.
+Your credentials never leave your computer (except to pathofexile.com, where they belong).

 🤖 AI Disclosure
 This project was originally created by me, for me (and two real-life friends).
 The code was generated with the assistance of Claude AI